-Cultural Characteristics: Filiforme margin and white colored colonies with abundant cottony aerial mycelia at the upper surface and orange-violet colored at the lower surface (Figures 1).
+Cultural Characteristics: Filiform margin and white colored colonies with abundant cottony aerial mycelia at the upper surface and orange-violet colored at the lower surface.

-Morphological Characteristics: Septate macroconidia were formed in pale orange sporodochia present as discrete entities that be rare or obscured by thick mycelium.
-Macroconidia are fusoid with a flattened tapering toward the basal part and a number of septa ranging from 1 to 4.
+Morphological Characteristics: Septate macroconidia were formed in pale orange sporodochia present as discrete entities that may be rare or obscured by thick mycelium.
+Macroconidia were fusoid with a flattened tapering toward the basal part and a number of septa ranging from 1 to 4.
 Microconidia were oval shaped with a flattened basal and 0-septate or rarely 1-septate.
-Chlamydospores were absent.
-A conidial anastomosis tube was present (Figures 1).
+Chlamydospores were absent (Figures 1).